 Universities often ask prospective students to provide a personal statement for PhD study.
-This is likely to be a key part of your postgraduate application.
+This is likely to be a key part of your overall PhD application.

 Whereas your research proposal explains the potential of your project, your personal statement demonstrates your suitability for doctoral work in general.

 Writing a PhD personal statement can seem challenging, but it’s also a valuable opportunity to state what you have to offer and ‘sell yourself’ as a PhD candidate.

 This page explains what a PhD statement needs to cover, suggests an effective structure and provides some additional tips for success.